Operation Sankalp

 Operation Sankalp is the Indian Navy's initiative aimed at ensuring the security of the regional maritime domain.
 The term Sankalp originates from Sanskrit and signifies the concept of "Commitment".
 It aligns with the Indian Navy's objective of safeguarding India's shipping interests and trade routes.

-Launched on 19 June 2019, Op Sankalp primarily focused on guaranteeing the safe transit of Indian-flagged vessels passing through the Strait of Hormuz amidst escalating security concerns in the area.
+Launched on 19 June 2019, Operation Sankalp primarily focused on guaranteeing the safe transit of Indian-flagged vessels passing through the Strait of Hormuz amidst escalating security concerns in the area.
 The protection of India's commercial fleet and maritime commerce is emphasised as a significant goal within the Indian Navy's responsibilities.
 Due to the intricate nature of the mission and the global context in which Indian Naval vessels operate, Op Sankalp is being executed in the Indian Ocean Region (IOR) through active engagement and meticulous coordination with the Indian Ministries of Defence, External Affairs, Shipping, Petroleum and Natural Gas, and the Directorate General of Shipping.

 Background

-The utilization of a blue-water navy relies on its intrinsic characteristics such as reach, flexibility, and visibility.
+The utilisation of a blue-water navy relies on its intrinsic characteristics such as reach, flexibility, and visibility.
 The actions carried out by a country's naval forces to advance its national interest reflect both the nation's interests and political objectives.
-Since 2008, piracy has become a growing concern in the Indian Ocean Region, prompting the deployment of warships from various navies - both regional as well as non-regional naval forces.
+Since 2008, piracy has become a concern in the Indian Ocean Region, prompting the deployment of warships from various navies - both regional as well as non-regional naval forces.
 The Indian Navy has stepped up as the leading force in tackling security issues, positioning itself as the ‘First Responder’ and ‘Preferred Security Partner’ in the IOR.
 Through impressive displays of naval strength, aircraft, and Special Forces, the Indian Navy remains steadfast in its mission to protect the seas and ensure the safety of the maritime community in the face of unconventional threats.

 The Persian Gulf plays a significant role in India's maritime trade with West Asia.
-In the fiscal year 2019–2020, India imported about US$66 billion worth of oil from this region, making up 62 percent of its total oil imports.
+In the fiscal year 2019–2020, India imported about US$66 billion worth of oil from this region, making up 62 per cent of its total oil imports.
 The trade between India and West Asia during that time stood at US$108.2 billion in imports and roughly US$51 billion in exports.
 These numbers constitute 8.1% and 11.4% of India's total exports and imports, underscoring the importance of Operation Sankalp led by the Indian Navy.

-Deployment
+Early deployments

 From June 2019 to May 2021, fleet of 20 Indian warships were deployed under Operation Sankalp to safeguard the journey of over 200 Indian Flag Vessels transporting more than 21 million tonnes of cargo in the IOR.